 - Copy That Answers a Question

-Google is an answering machine, and it’s searching for content that answers searchers’ questions.
-So, the more concise and informative your content is, the more likely Google is to direct people toward it.
+Google is an answering machine, the more concise and informative your content is, the more likely Google is to direct people toward it.
 Google also wants to see images, videos, and graphs to help readers understand the content.

 - Internal and External Linking

 Google relies on internal linking to determine all the different pages on your site, as well as which pages are the most important.
-Incorporating external links to quality sources tells Google that your content is related to other authorities on the topic.
-Good external links can make your search engine ranking higher.
+Incorporating external links to quality sources tells Google that your content is related to other authorities on the topic and can make your search engine ranking higher!

-Make sure to post new content regularly on your website.
-That way, search engines know that you’re still producing relevant information.
+Make sure to post new content regularly on your website, this tells search engines that you’re still producing relevant information.
 If you haven’t posted anything in a while, Google may assume your website is not active and they will lower your SEO ranking.

 - Use Social Media

-In the end, the more information you supply search engines, the more reliable you’ll be to them, and the more likely they’ll be to recommend your website to searchers.
+In the end, the more information you supply search engines, the more reliable you’ll be to them, and the more likely they can recommend your website to searchers.

 we can help you grow